MantasTech/MantasTech/README.md

 # Hello, I'm Mantas

-Data analyst and Web3 advocate.
-Skilled in translating complex business concepts into clear, actionable insights through data analysis and reporting.
+Data analyst and researcher.
+Skilled in translating complex concepts into actionable insights through data analysis and reporting.

 - Querying data using SQL.
 - Developing dashboards on Tableau and Looker Studio.